Leadership and Staff

 Colonel (Ret.)
 Charles R. Cosnowski is the Research lead for the National Security Collaboration Center where he leads/manages the portfolio of research projects across the academic departments at UTSA, mainly in the areas of Computer Science and Cybersecurity.

-Prior to his time at the JEWC, Colonel Cosnowski, served in various Joint and Air Force units at the tactical, operational, and strategic levels.
+Before his time at the JEWC, Colonel Cosnowski served in various Joint and Air Force units at the tactical, operational, and strategic levels.
 He is a command pilot with over 1800 hours, including 200 hours of combat time, in the F-16, F-117, T-38, and MQ-1 and was a graduate of and instructor at the United States Air Force Weapons School (USAFWS).